Kate Middleton Might Be Pregnant Again, According To Bookies And A Secret Visit To The Queen

 “He’s gorgeous.
 It makes me feel broody,” Kate told the little boy’s father.
 When the well-wisher asked about a possible baby number four, Kate made no denials.

-“I think William might be slightly worried,” she returned.
+“I think William might be slightly worried,” she reacted to his query.

-Kate herself grew up in a close-knit family of five.
-She is reported to love having siblings, and wants to recreate for her kids the happy childhood that she experienced.
+Kate grew up in a close-knit family of five.
+She is reported to love having siblings, and she wants to recreate the happy childhood that she experienced for her kids.
 It is clear that she remains particularly close with her sister Pippa.
 In addition to joining Kate to a Wimbledon event earlier this year, she famously served as Kate’s Maid of Honor for the Royal Wedding.

 As the whispers have been growing, bookies have suspended all betting on the duchess’s pregnancy.
 According to Ladbrooke’s, one of the largest gambling houses in the United Kingdom, there was a plethora of bets placed after Kate’s recent public appearances, forcing them to refuse to take any more bets.